 As far as pistols go, Springfield has been on a roll.
 Back in 2019, we got the Springfield Hellcat.
-Then back in January, we reported on Springfield’s launch of its newest pistol, the Ronin Operator.
+Then back in January, we reported on Springfield’s launch of its newest pistol, the Ronin.
 At under $850 retail, it caught lots of attention as well-appointed full-size 1911 in .45 or 9mm.
-Now Springfield Armory updates the line with the Ronin Operator 4.25″.
+Now Springfield Armory updates the line with the Ronin 4.25″.

 It features a traditional barrel bushing system that matches up to the 4.25-inch match-grade barrel.
 The barrel comes fully supported and ramped, helping provide reliable function.

 “Since its release earlier this year, the full-size Ronin has been extremely popular due to its combination of impressive features and pricing,” says Steve Kramer, Vice President of Marketing for Springfield Armory.
 “The new Ronin 4.25″ adds a lighter, more compact option for those who love carrying the legendary 1911.”